lsst-sqre/sqr-037/index.rst

 This review is preliminary and is expected to expand as more information is gathered.

-See :ref:`accepted-risks` for discussion of apparent security risks that should not be a focus of time or resources.
+See :ref:`Accepted Risks <accepted-risks>` for discussion of apparent security risks that should not be a focus of time or resources.
-See :ref:`glossary` for some possibly-unfamiliar security terms.
+See :ref:`Glossary <glossary>` for some possibly-unfamiliar security terms.

 .. _threat-model: